ZeroDayGuard Introduces Code Integrity Monitoring to IoT Connected Products

 “We are very excited to have hit these important milestones in our company’s early lifecycle.
 We are also pleased to deepen our relationship with our partners to build next-generation security for automotive,” said Mr. Blaisdell.
 “Today, companies releasing products to the public where lives can be at stake, have no way of knowing if an unknown vulnerability in their code has been discovered or hacked until they get a phone call that something has happened.”

 Dellfer enables product manufacturers to reliably secure their cloud and IoT connected products from zero-day hacking or advanced cyberattacks.
 Focusing on the automotive cybersecurity and other IoT markets, Dellfer offers ZeroDayGuard, the first execution integrity monitoring solution that can be added during the build-time process easily within seconds.
 ZeroDayGuard can prevent zero-day attacks against unknown vulnerabilities and instantaneously alert manufacturers or device makers to attempted and thwarted hacking events in seconds.
-More information about Dellfer and ZeroDayGuard are available at www.dellfedev.wpengine.com.
+Get more information about ZeroDayGuard by clicking here.